How To

 THE OLDEST PERCHED MEDIEVAL VILLAGE

-Gréolières, the oldest perched village in Provence, has less than 500 inhabitants, 4 restaurants, a tabac, mini-market and a boulangerie.
-It's a sweet place to stroll about, but to really understand the history of Gréolières you need to walk a further 10 minutes up the mountain to the ruined old town, now known as Haute Gréolières.
+4kms, 50 minutes uphill walk through the woods, 30 minutes back!
+Gréolières, the oldest perched village in Provence, has less than 500 inhabitants, 4 restaurants, a mini-market, gift shop and a hairdresser.
+It's a sweet place to stroll about, and very un-touristy, but to really understand the history of Gréolières you need to walk a further 10 minutes up the mountain to the ruined old town, now known as Haute Gréolières.
 Only the chapel has been restored since it was left to the elements when the plague came calling.

 The commune of Gréolières extends to 5267 hectares and once used to be predominantly farmland.
 Le Foulon itself was a farm, with the present building being the Maison de Maitre, or in other words, the boss' house.
 The farm workers lived just down the valley.